UNC-Libraries/SCTS-Documentation/Slavery Era Finding Aids Remediation.md

 *	Equitable:  we will center what we know of the enslaved people as best we can and remove venerative language about white people.
 *	Helpful: sources about enslaved people are featured prominently

-**EAD tag revisions**
+**ASpace Revisions**
-*	Update `<revision>`: Updated for Conscious Editing of [all that apply: collection overview, subject headings, biographical note, scope and content, and contents list] by [Your Name].
+*	Add a revision statement: Updated for remediation of [all that apply: collection overview, subject headings, biographical note, scope and content, and contents list] by [Your Name].

-*	Update `<processinfo>`
+*	Add processing notes:`
-	- [Conscious Editing Work](https://library.unc.edu/reckoning/conscious-editing-initiative/) by: [Name], [month year].
+	- Remediation by: [Name], [month year].
 Updated [collection overview, subject headings, biographical note, scope and content, and container list].
 	- Add racial identity statement if it is not already there.
  	- In [date], archivists reviewed this collection to uncover more information about the lives of enslaved and free people of color.
 Containers that include materials related to enslaved and free people of color during the antebellum period, the institution of slavery, or freed people after the Civil War are indicated as "Records of enslavement and free people of color" or "Records of Reconstruction."
 Researchers are advised that the collection may include more documentation of slavery, free people of color, and Reconstruction than has been identified in this finding aid.

-**Collection overview:**
+**Collection overview (Abstract):**
 This is a balancing act of centering what we know about Black people without misrepresenting the extent of the documentation available.
 In this phase of remediation we are decentering whiteness by removing venerative language, but not eliminating existing description about the white family that is still useful.
-*	Move biographical info from 545 tags to the 520; delete 545 tags.
 *	Reduce/remove as much biographical information as possible.
 In family papers, individual names should be few if any (they can still appear in the subject headings).
 Remove venerative language (e.g., prosperous, prominent, planter) and edit as needed.
-If "prominence" should be conveyed, try "politically and socially influential," or other language that speaks more directly to the power than "prominence."
+If "prominence" should be conveyed, try "politically and socially influential," or other language that speaks more directly to the type of power than "prominence."
 *	Add racial identity to the white family.
 *	Acknowledge existence of enslaved people and their relationship to the white family that they are living alongside of in the first sentence.